The White House Stock Photos - Executive Avenue Views of the South Lawn & South Fountain

 • Please take a look at Liberty Photo Art's photograph gallery below.

-The White House, 1600 Pennsylvania Avenue
+The White House, 1600 Pennsylvania Avenue at sundown

 Fotolia